 Role of the board

-The Company's Board comprises the non-executive chair, the chief executive, the finance director, the senior independent non-executive director and four other independent non-executive directors.
+The Company's Board comprises the non-executive chair, the chief executive, the finance director, the senior independent non-executive director and five other independent non-executive directors.
 Short biographies of the directors are given in the Leadership section.

 The chair undertakes leadership of the Board by agreeing Board agendas and ensures its effectiveness by requiring the provision of timely, accurate and clear information on all aspects of the Group's business, to enable the Board to take sound decisions and promote the success of the business.
 The chair, assisted by other directors, reviews the effectiveness of each member of the Board no less than annually and facilitates constructive relationships between the executive and non-executive directors through both formal and informal meetings.